CUBRID/cubrid-testtools/doc/shell_win_guide.md

 * Workers

-  Keep Agent as daemon process on all workers.
+  Keep agent as daemon process on all workers.
 Open a cmd console:

       >cd c:\CTP\shell
       >start_service.bat